Musical Manslaughter: 10 Things I Hate About Music

 This thing I hate is pretty layered so let me break it down for you...

-1. Non-lexical vocables: If you don't know what these are, they are nonsense syllables like "la-las," "na-nas," "doot-dos," "whoa-ohs," "hey-heys," "yeah-yeahs," etc. I've always hated these; they're so ridiculous and stupid.
+1. Non-lexical vocables: If you don't know what these are, they are nonsense syllables like "la-las," "na-nas," "doot-dos," "whoa-ohs," "hey-heys," "yeah-yeahs," etc. Except for very few instances, I've always hated these; they're so ridiculous and stupid.
 I always cringe if they're used as legitimate lyrics, such as "Hey Jude" and "Na Na Hey Hey Kiss Him Goodbye."
 Blech!
 How about using some actual words!

 2. Elongating Words: This one's nitpicky but I hate when a single word is stretched out to fill a measure.
 One big example of this that pisses me off is... say it with me now...